erikdubois/Arc-Theme-Colora/README.md

-**7. Reinstall the latest version of the original Arc theme**
+**7. If you want to reinstall the latest version of the original Arc theme**

-The way the script of horst is working, it will make (and overwrite) folders Arc, Arc-Dark and Arc-Darker in the /usr/share/themes.
-So when we run our script to change the colours, the output of this personal creation will be /usr/share/themes.
+The script of horst3180  will make (and overwrite) folders Arc, Arc-Dark and Arc-Darker in the /usr/share/themes.
+So when we ran our script to change the colours, the output of this personal creation will be in /usr/share/themes.

 If you want the original Arc theme back.
 Just run this script